 - Using abstract classes, we can group several java classes, optimise the code, and make the code more readable and reduce redundancy.
 It also provides a template for future classes.

 The syntax of abstract class is as follows:

 Let us discuss how abstract class works in java.

-- An abstract class has an abstract method and non-abstract method i.e. abstract method without body and they can have methods with implementation also.
+- An abstract class has an abstract method and a non-abstract method, i.e. abstract method without body, and they can have methods with implementation also.

 - An abstract class is used to provide the most common feature that is specific to different classes.
 Subclasses can provide a different implementation of those abstract methods according to their needs or requirement.

 - We cannot create an object of an abstract class using the ‘new ‘ operator, but we can still define its constructor, which can only be invoked in the constructor of its subclass.
 Subclass constructor can access a superclass constructor to initialize its variable, which might be using in the subclass for further requirement.